 Diet plays a crucial role in body recomposition because it’s the foundation for both losing fat and building muscle, which are the main goals of body recomp.

-So, eating the right things in the right amounts is key to changing your body's shape and strength during body recomp.
+So, focus on eating the right things in the right amounts.
+This balance is the key to transforming your body’s shape and strength during your body recomposition journey.

 Body Recomposition Diet

-During body recomp, your goal is to lose fat and gain muscle, so let's begin with the most important nutrient for building muscle that will be a big part of your diet, which is protein.
+Your goal is to lose fat and gain muscle, so let’s start with the superstar nutrient: protein.

 Eat At least 20 - 40 Grams of Protein with Every Meal

-- High Protein Sources: Chicken breast, turkey breast, white fish (e.g., cod, tilapia), shrimp, egg whites, extra-lean beef
+- High Protein Sources: Chicken breast, turkey breast, white fish (like cod and tilapia), shrimp, egg whites, extra-lean beef

-- Vegetarian Sources: Tofu, tempeh, edamame, lentils, chickpeas, black beans, quinoa, Greek yogurt, cottage cheese, non/low-fat dairy (e.g., milk, cheese, yogurt)
+- Vegetarian Sources: Tofu, tempeh, edamame, lentils, chickpeas, black beans, quinoa, Greek yogurt, cottage cheese, low-fat dairy

 - Vegan Sources: Tofu, tempeh, edamame, lentils, chickpeas, black beans, quinoa, seitan, green peas